zigurous/unity-architecture-toolkit/Documentation~/articles/behaviors.md

 ### [UpdateBehaviour](/api/Zigurous.Architecture/UpdateBehaviour)

 An abstract class to derive from that can run in any update mode.
-The update mode can be changed as needed without occuring any additional performance cost.
+The update mode can be changed as needed without incurring any additional performance cost.